whotwagner/logrotten/README.md

   - logrotate has a race condition vulnerability when it's exectued with "create"-option.
-  - If logrotate is executed as root, with the "create"-option and the user the user is in control of the logfile path, it is possible to abuse a race-condition to write files in ANY directories.
+  - If logrotate is executed as root, with the "create"-option and the user is in control of the logfile path, it is possible to abuse a race-condition to write files in ANY directories.
   - An attacker could elevate his privileges by writing reverse-shells into directories like "/etc/bash_completition.d/".
   - This vulnerability was reported by Marc Haber at the debian bug report